MennahMabrouk/Intro_to_Comp_Neuro/README.md

 ***************

-# What we Tackled at August, 2023
+# 🧬What we Tackled at August, 2023

 #### At Week 1
 * Mon, July 31: Python Day 1